ryanjgallagher/focalevents/twitter/README.md

 ### Tables and Fields

-Regardless of the query, data from the tweets, users, media, and places are stored in the PostgreSQL database.
+Regardless of the query, data from tweets, users, media, and places are stored in the PostgreSQL database.
 They are available under the `twitter` schema in the tables `tweets`, `users`, `media`, and `places`.
 Each row is uniquely identified by the `id` of the object and the `event` name of the focal event.

 The following additional [fields](https://developer.twitter.com/en/docs/twitter-api/data-dictionary/object-model/tweet) are stored for tweets (along with the `from_*` and `directly_from_*` fields described below).
 - `text`